Last Updated: April 14, 2020; Last Reviewed: April 14, 2020

 |ARV-naive or ARV-experienced/INSTI-naive patients who are also receiving one of the following potent UGT1A/CYP3A inducers: efavirenz, fosamprenavir/ritonavir, tipranavir/ritonavir, or rifampin

-- Juluca is not approved for use in children or adolescents.
-See the Simplification of Treatment section below.
+- Juluca is not approved by the FDA or recommended by the Panel for use in children or adolescents as a complete regimen (see the Simplification of Treatment section below).

 Child and Adolescent (Weighing ≥25 kg) and Adult Dose: